Search on for shooter after 4 shot in Queens

-ASTORIA, Queens (WABC) -- Police are investigating after multiple people were shot Tuesday afternoon when a suspect fired into a crowd.

-At least four men were shot in the rear of 34-03 21st Avenue, near the Ravenswood Houses, just before 5 p.m.
+At least four men were shot in the rear of 34-03 21st Street, near the Ravenswood Houses, just before 5 p.m.

 Police say a 21-year-old was shot in the head, a 17-year-old was shot in the back, a 19-year-old was shot in the leg and an 18-year-old was also shot, but it is unclear where.